Qibbles/AutoLumber-Bot/README.md

 Enjoy!

 ## Permissions:
-This script is provided to you for free.
+This script is provided to you for free as is.

 You may use and distribute this script as you wish.
 For any modifications, please submit a pull request onto the github project page at: https://github.com/Qibbles/UOF-Fully-Automated-Lumberjack.

-If you would like to fork this script as a base for your own, please provide credits to me :)
+If you would like to fork this script as a base for your own, please feel free and all I ask is for some credits :)

 ## Links
 Links to my other scripts repos (UOSteam & Orion) coming soon!